atomgomba/kif/README.md

 The default output handler, as implemented by `Kif.LineOutput.Default`, simply delegates its string argument to `println`.
 Since this implementation is admittedly very naive, you will need to implement your own output handler should you need more fancy stuff, say buffering or writing to disk and so forth.

 ## Changes

+### 1.0.0

+* Added option to include stack traces with the printed message

 ### 0.1.2